Sudanese revolution: October 2019: Transitional institutions

 The Sovereignty Council is almost completely male, with only two women members: Aisha Musa el-Said and Raja Nicola.
 The new Chief Justice appointed on 10 October 2019, Nemat Abdullah Khair, who heads the judiciary and the Supreme Court, is a woman.
 The candidates initially proposed by the FFC for the Cabinet of Ministers included very few women.
 The Sudanese Women's Union (SWU) argued on 18 August that women had played as significant a role as men in "the revolution" of 2019 and that Sudanese women "claim an equal share of 50-50 with men at all levels, measured by qualifications and capabilities".
 Channel 4 reporter Yousra Elbagir criticised the beginning steps of the transition procedures, stating, "For the [first] tangible political progress of decades to exclude women is ridiculous. ...
 Women were the reason that the mass pro-democracy sit-in was able to continue for nearly two months.
 They ran make-shift clinics, fed fasting protesters daily during Ramadan, they spent the night at check points searching female protesters."

-On 22 August, the SWU organized a protest in front of the SPA's Khartoum office, advocating for a 50% representation of women "at all levels of power and decision-making bodies".
+On 22 August, the SWU organised a protest in front of the SPA's Khartoum office, advocating for a 50% representation of women "at all levels of power and decision-making bodies".
 The SWU interpreted the Draft Constitutional Declaration to ensure that women would be guaranteed at least 40% of seats at every level of government.
 Some of the protesters held banners stating "We are also technocrats!" in response to proposals that the Cabinet of Ministers be composed of technocrats.